redhatci/ansible-collection-redhatci-ocp/roles/create_certification_project/README.md

 ## Variables to define for project settings under `cert_settings` main variable (Optional)

-Below an example of variables used for container image certification project, more variables are available depending is created for operator or helmchart certifications.
+Below an example of variables used for container and operator image certification project, more variables are available depending is created for operator or helmchart certifications.
 All sub-variables are optional.

 For more details see full [API schema](https://catalog.redhat.com/api/containers/v1/ui/#/Certification%20projects/pyxis.rest.legacy.cert_projects.patch_certification_project)

+### Container `cert_settings`

 Name                       | Default                              | Description
 -------------------        | ------------------------------------ | -------------